pilotessa/slug-as-body-class/readme.txt

 == Description ==

+Want to have css styling rules for individual pages or posts?

-This plugin adds a unique class to to body tag of the html.
-The added class is formatted as "[post_type]-[slug]".
-For a page with slug "about" it will be "page-about", and for a post named "today" it will be "post-today".
-Currently no slug as added for archive and category pages.
-Please let us know what you need and we will add it.
+This plugin adds a unique class to the body tag of the html.
+The added class is formatted as "[post_type]-[post_name]".
+For a page with slug (= post_type) "about" it will be "page-about", and for a post named "today" it will be "post-today".
+Currently no slug will be added for archive and category pages.
+Please let us know if you need this and we will add it.

+= example =

+Say you want to have a red title on your contact page.
+With this plugin all you need to do is add this line to your css:

+body.page-contact h1 {
+	color : red;
+}

 == Installation ==

 In the WordPress backend, search for the plugin 'slug-as-body-class'.
-Once you found it, activate it and you are done.
+Install and activate it and you are done.

 == Frequently Asked Questions ==